StackVista/stackstate-docs/use/metrics/k8s-writing-promql-for-charts.md

 When the steps become larger than the resolution of the collected data points, a decision needs to be made on how to summarize the data points of the 1 hour time range into a single value.
 When an aggregation over time is already specified in the query, it will be used to do that.
 However, if no aggregation is specified, or when the aggregation interval is smaller than the step, the `last_over_time` aggregation is used, with the `step` size as the interval.
 The result is that only the last data point for each hour is used to "summarize" the all data points in that hour.

-To summarize, when executing a PromQL query for a time range of 1 week with a step of 1 hour a query like this:
+To summarize, when executing a PromQL query for a time range of 1 week with a step of 1 hour this query:

 ```
 container_cpu_usage /1000000000